The disconnect started as soon as I was diagnosed, and it started with myself.

 Therein lies the disconnect: the way others want me to be, and me not being able to keep up.
 How many of us have pretended to be well enough to walk another 500 metres?
 How many say they are OK when they feel pain in their limbs, their eyes and in their soul?
 How many say they will be able to go to work when they were awake half the night because of pain?

 Unwillingly we are put in a non-self-imposed isolation; we are put there by our illness, and quite often by the outside world.
 Our mental functioning is now processed differently because of our illness.
-We are just not the same person anymore people once knew.
+We are just not the same person any more people once knew.

-If our environment would be able to see our exposed, raw central nervous system, showing damage that sends information only half or not at all, would we still be touch with those who dropped us like flies?
+If our environment would be able to see our exposed, raw central nervous system, showing damage that sends information only half or not at all, would we still be friends with those who dropped us like flies?
 Would they finally accept that yes, we are quite ill and “now I realize how ill exactly?”
 Would they have played with our daily life simply because we have nothing better to do than wait around for them to come and visit us?
-Would they emphasize more how important we are to them and how much we need to look after ourselves?
+Would our family emphasize more how important we are to them and how much we need to look after ourselves?

-I now realise that with that verdict, I learned more about myself than I ever would have if it were not for MS. People may willingly put me in isolation because I’m “not the same anymore as all those years ago,” at least I broke free from the restraints they put on me on a mental level.
+I now realize that with that verdict, I learned more about myself than I ever would have if it were not for MS. People may willingly put me in isolation because I’m “not the same anymore as all those years ago,” at least I broke free from the restraints they put on me on a mental level.

-© WVE and Ireland, MS and Me, 2011-2013.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to WVE and Ireland, MS and Me with appropriate and specific direction to the original content.
+© Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2013.
+Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and irelandms.com with appropriate and specific direction to the original content.